-- (IV) Town public safety, public utility, educational and community telecommunications requirements will be met by co-location on approved telecommunication towers. - (V) The applicant is responsible for the following: - 1) Provide an overlay map identifying location's relationship to, within the Town and immediately abutting Towns: - a) Scenic roads - b) View corridors - c) View sheds - d) Historic Districts - e) Ridgelines and mountaintops. - 2) Provide a location map of Chichester and the immediately abutting Towns, i.e. Loudon, Pittsfield, Epsom and Pembroke, identifying all similar telecommunications facilities, existing and planned, as documented by the Federal Communications Commission (FCC) and related State of New Hampshire regulatory offices. - 3) When a proposed location for tower and antennas will be visible from any other village, town or city, such village, town or city shall receive a written notification from the applicant, prior to Planning Board consideration, describing the proposed facility and proposed use. - 4) The expenses of the Town required to hire experts to testify, or show that less intrusive facilities than tall towers, i.e. more than ten (10) feet above the tree canopy or close-in structures is required where the burden to show that other deployment technologies will meet the applicant's needs is on the Town. - 5) The costs of the Town to determine that the applicant's requested facility complies with radio frequency emission regulations of the FCC.
-Such costs may include independent pre-employment readings to establish a baseline from which the radio frequency radiation produced by the antenna(s) may be measured. - 6) The cost of the Town for unannounced and unaccompanied monitoring on a regular basis to measure compliance with FCC electromagnetic radiation standards. - 7) Bonding is required for:
+- 4) Historic Districts - 5) Ridgelines and mountaintops. - 2) Provide a location map of Chichester and the immediately abutting Towns, i.e. Loudon, Pittsfield, Epsom and Pembroke, identifying all similar telecommunications facilities, existing and planned, as documented by the Federal Communications Commission (FCC) and related State of New Hampshire regulatory offices. - 3) When a proposed location for tower and antennas will be visible from any other village, town or city, such village, town or city shall receive a written notification from the applicant, prior to Planning Board consideration, describing the proposed facility and proposed use. - 4) The expenses of the Town required to hire experts to testify, or show that less intrusive facilities than tall towers, i.e. more than ten (10) feet above the tree canopy or close-in structures is required where the burden to show that other deployment technologies will meet the applicant's needs is on the Town. - 5) The costs of the Town to determine that the applicant's requested facility complies with radio frequency emission regulations of the FCC.
+Such costs may include independent preemployment readings to establish a baseline from which the radio frequency radiation produced by the antenna(s) may be measured. - 6) The cost of the Town for unannounced and unaccompanied monitoring on a regular basis to measure compliance with FCC electromagnetic radiation standards. - 7) Bonding is required for: - 1) Construction completion and eventual removal of structures - 2) Security requirements - 3) Accident or damage. - 4) Any Antenna or tower that is not used for a period of twelve (12) months will be considered abandoned and removed within ninety (90) days.